-SVG Library compiler allows creating user-defined SVG symbols library.
+The SVG Library compiler allows creating a user-defined SVG symbols library.

 Most of the SVG symbols are accepted.
-However, some complicated one, with gradient files, for example, can be rendered incompletely.
-Generally, please follow SVG Tiny specification for best results.
+However, some complicated ones, with gradient files, for example, can be rendered incompletely.
+Generally, please follow SVG Tiny specification for the best results.

 Create an empty folder and copy your *.svg symbols there.
-You can place your symbols in subfolders, the compiler will read all of them, but folder organization will be ignored.
-Only the SVG files are supported - SVGZ symbols should be extracted first.
+You can place your symbols in subfolders.
+The compiler will read all the symbols, but the folder organization will be ignored.
+Only SVG files are supported - SVGZ symbols should be extracted first.

 A folder must contain file copyright.txt which briefly (like in 250 characters, but it is not a hard limit) describes your library.